tanyapowell/restaurant-reviews/docs/PULL_REQUEST_TEMPLATE.md

 -[ ] ...

-:question: To complete these changes, have you used any tutorials or done any reading which would be of benefit to the group?
-If yes, you can add the links here.
-It is great for our growth, but it can also aid in troubleshooting.
+:question: To complete the changes, did you use any tutorials or do any reading that would be of benefit to the group?
+It is great for our growth, and can also aid with troubleshooting.

 ## Issue Addressed